digao-dalpiaz/Dam/README.md

 After that, please run the "**AfterBuild.bat**" to publish this new resource file to the "Lib" folder.

 > If you want to add new language, some changes in the code will be needed.
 So, please, open a new issue and post the language strings you want, then I will apply in the component.

+## Limitations

+### FMX

+- DamMsg.Icon = diApp not supported
+- In Message Dialog Editor, linked Dam images are not supported, so the preview is unavailable in the Editor screen.
+- Help settings for TDamMsg (HelpKeyword and HelpContext) are unsupported

+### Windows

+- Sounds only supported in Windows environment

+### DPI Scaling

+- Lazarus and Delphi previous versions than D10 - unsupported auto changing DPI scaling at runtime

 ## Delphi versions below XE8 remark